Need help?

 3. I can't find an item from the brands that you carry in the web store, could I acquire it?

-Of course, please send us a photo or details of the spare part you need to info@dahlberg-sa.com and we will get back to you with a price and delivery time.
+We would appreciate if you could send us a photo or details of the spare part you require to the email address info@dahlberg-sa.com.
+We will be happy to provide you with information on price and delivery time as soon as possible.

 4. Do you ship to the Canary Islands, Ceuta and Melilla?

-Yes, we can ship to these areas, but since they have a different customs regime, you must request collection of the shipment through your transport agency.
+We are pleased to inform you that we can ship to the areas mentioned above.
+However, as these areas have a different customs regime, you will need to coordinate the collection of the shipment through your freight agency.

-If you have any questions, please do not hesitate to CONTACT US .
+If you have any questions or require further assistance, please do not hesitate to contact us.

 5. Can cash on delivery payments be made?